 Now, what we aim to do with our retirement funds is create an income that will replace our income during the years that we worked in our retirement years when we’re not working.

-We know that taxes are going to go up so if you didn’t know this, I’m going to reiterate it again, any 401(k) plan or IRA plan that you have will be taxed at ordinary income the day you start taking withdrawals out of it.
+We know that taxes are going to go up.
+If you didn’t know this, I’m going to reiterate it again.
+Any 401(k) plan or IRA plan that you have will be taxed at ordinary income the day you start taking withdrawals out of it.

 Now, the government also makes it mandatory for you to take those distributions when you become 70½ years old.
-Whether you need it or want it, you absolutely have to take it out and if you don’t, they’re going to penalize you at 50% plus the ordinary taxes that would be on that distribution and oftentimes we see that as much as 70% could be eaten away by the penalty and taxes on that because somebody just forgot to take a distribution that year because they really didn’t need the money.
+Whether you need it or want it, you absolutely have to take it out.
+If you don’t, they’re going to penalize you at 50% plus the ordinary taxes that would be on that distribution; and oftentimes we see that as much as 70% could be eaten away by the penalty and taxes on that because somebody just forgot to take a distribution that year, because they really didn’t need the money.

 So, when we look at where is the best place to save for retirement, we want to try and think about life insurance in a different context as a retirement planning tool.
 Now, there are only two reasons that stock prices go up over time and that’s rises in corporate earnings or increases in the profits and earning ratio.